14 Small Master Bathroom Ideas To Copy Now (2025)

 (@alainakaz)

 Going back to simple and natural, this bathroom designed by Alaina Kaz is airy and uses trends subtly and effortlessly.
 The wallpaper has a faint design allows the whicker mirror to stand out.
 And the beige rug on top of the white floor ties it all together.
+Focus on subtle, special details for this overall posh look.

 (@thecreamcolonial)